ntunlplab/Self-ICL/README.md

 This is the official repository of our paper [Self-ICL: Zero-Shot In-Context Learning with Self-Generated Demonstrations](https://arxiv.org/pdf/2305.15035.pdf), *EMNLP* 2023.

-*TL;DR*: This work presents Self-ICL, a framework bootstrapping large LMs' intrinsic capabilities for zero-shot in-context learning via self-generated demonstrations.
+*TL;DR*: This work presents Self-ICL, a prompting framework bootstrapping LLMsʼ intrinsic task understanding ability to perform in-context learning via self-generated pseudo-demonstrations.

-Our code and a fully detailed readme will be added soon.
+---

+## The Self-ICL prompting framework